joaofgoncalves/personal-pages/content/publication/2015_11_Goncalves_et_al_UAV-habitat-extent-condition-mountain-mosaic.md

 # Publication name and optional abbreviated version.
-publication = "In *Applied Vegetation Science*" publication_short = "In *AVS*"
+publication = "In *Applied Vegetation Science*" publication_short = "In *Applied Vegetation Science*"

 # Abstract and optional shortened version.
-abstract = "In this work we evaluated how very high-resolution colour imagery and digital surface models from an unmanned aerial vehicle can be effectively used for assessing of habitat extent and condition in fine-scale disturbance-dependent mountain mosaics. [open to see the full abstract]"
+abstract = "In this work we evaluated how very high-resolution colour imagery and digital surface models from an unmanned aerial vehicle can be effectively used for assessing habitat extent and condition in fine-scale disturbance-dependent mountain mosaics. [open to see the full abstract]"

 # Featured image thumbnail (optional)
 image_preview = ""